jallen2034/cbc-take-home/README.md

 demonstrating the core functionality and logic of the app.
 While I plan to revisit and resolve these rounding issues in the future, I’m prioritizing overall logic and functionality within the time constraints of this project.

+Additionally, I included more comments in the code than I would typically have in a production application.
+This was intentional, as I wanted to clearly demonstrate my thought process and approach for each step, making it easier for the reviewer to understand my implementation during the interview.

 ### Screenshot of app running:

 ![https://github.com/jallen2034/cbc-take-home/blob/main/public/docs/app-screenshot.png?raw=true](public/docs/app-screenshot.png)